 One improvement to ID3v1 was made by Michael Mutschler in 1997.
 Since the comment field was too small to write anything useful, he decided to trim it by two bytes and use those two bytes to store the track number.
 Such tags are referred to as ID3v1.1

 2. ID3v2: In 1998, a new specification called ID3v2 was created by multiple contributors.
 Although it bears the name ID3, its structure is very different from ID3v1.

-ID3v2 tags are of variable size, and usually occur at the start of the file, which aids streaming media as the metadata is essentially available as soon as the file starts streaming instead of requiring the entire file to be read first as is the case with ID3v1.
+ID3v2 tags are of variable size and usually occur at the start of the file, which aids streaming media as the metadata is essentially available as soon as the file starts streaming instead of requiring the entire file to be read first as is the case with ID3v1.
 ID3v2 tags consist of a number of frames, each of which contains a piece of metadata.
 For example, the TIT2 frame contains the title, and the WOAR frame contains the URL of the artist’s website.
-Frames can be up to 16MB in length, while total tag size is limited to 256MB.
+Frames can be up to 16MB in length, while the total tag size is limited to 256MB.
 The internationalization problem was solved by allowing the encoding of strings not only in ISO-8859-1, but also in Unicode.
-ID3v2 has further sub classifications to 3 versions as ID3v2.2, ID3v2.3 and ID3v2.4 with minor changes in frames amongst them.
+ID3v2 has further sub-classifications to 3 versions as ID3v2.2, ID3v2.3, and ID3v2.4 with minor changes in frames amongst them.

 Below is the code for implementing your own tagger.